This manual is for Tarlz (version 0.26, 7 December 2024).

 dirNote that a process can only have one current working directory (CWD).

--C option appears after a (relative) file name in the command line.
+option -C appears after a (relative) file name in the command line.

 -f